 In 1865, at the end of the bloodiest war our nation has ever seen, the two institutions were but shadows of their former selves.
 VMI had been burned nearly to the ground, and Washington College was severely damaged when it was used as Union barracks.
 With no money and no president, Washington College had somehow remained open throughout the war.
-During this time it served primarily as a preparatory school, with four professors teaching about forty boys who were too young to serve in the Confederate army.
+During this time it served primarily as a preparatory school, with four professors teaching about forty boys who were too young to serve in the Civil War.

 However, the school’s trustees were determined to save their desperate college.
 On August 4, 1865, they met to discuss applying for a loan and the prospects for the college’s presidency.
 At that meeting, a board member rose and said that he had heard that Lee was looking for a position that would allow him to earn a living for his family.
 The trustees immediately elected Lee as president – contingent on his acceptance, of course.
 They offered him an annual salary of $1,500, and the use of a house and garden and a small percentage of the tuition.
 Everyone in the country knew that Lee could lead soldiers, but few remembered that he also had served as superintendent of the United States Military Academy at West Point.
 For Lee, the position in tiny Lexington was an opportunity to lead his people, not into battle, but into recovery.
 On August 31, 1865, Lee became the president of a school named for his mentor and his wife’s grandfather, George Washington.